 In wounds that are penetrating there is a risk of contracting tetanus.
 The term “tetanus” derives from Greek and means “tight, tense,” because the infection leads to a series of muscle contractions throughout the body, starting with stiffening of the jaw.
 In general, tetanus is a dangerous disease.
 If it is not treated in time, it causes fever, muscles contract, breathing becomes difficult and the heart accelerates, with the risk of causing cardiac syncope, suffocation or suffocation.

+There is a widespread idea about tetanus infection with rusty metals, however, wounds caused by rusty nails do not necessarily cause tetanus.
+Because it doesn't matter if the nail is rusty or not.
+It doesn't even matter if it's a nail.
 Tetanus can be caused by any sharp object.
-Although we will only be infected if we find Clostridium tetani on the sharp object, a bacillus that survives in the open air in the form of tiny spores.
-Something similar to anthrax and that develops in the absence of oxygen, such as deep wounds.
-Sometimes the prick of a rose thorn, a badly attended scratch or a splinter is enough.
+Although we will only suffer contagion if we find Clostridium tetani on the sharp object, a bacillus that survives outdoors in the form of tiny spores.
+Something similar to anthrax and that develops in the absence of oxygen, like deep wounds.
+Sometimes all it takes is the prick of a rose thorn, a poorly attended scratch, or a splinter.

 In this situation we recommend:

-visit to the doctor
+Visit to the doctor

 A doctor will be able to assess the severity of the injury.
 Your blood may be tested or a sample taken for a culture to determine the cause of the infection.
 Tell him how you had it done so he can determine the best treatment.

 Always keep the wound clean.
 Wash the area frequently with an antibacterial soap and then clean the wound with a good antiseptic, such as hydrogen peroxide.
 Once dry, keep the wound covered with the bandages indicated by the doctor.
 Follow the instructions your professional gives you regarding the frequency of changing the bandage.